pflin87/droopy/README.md

 ## Callback methods

 #### onChange()
-     Fire only when a value change in druthers
+     Fire only when a value change in droope

 #### onDeselect()
      Fire only when a value has been deselected